 Phoebe Caldwell is an expert practitioner in Intensive Interaction working mainly with children and adults on the Autistic Spectrum and has over 30 years experience as a practitioner with people whose severe learning disabilities are linked with behavioural distress.
-This article describes the sensory processing difficulties being experienced by children and adults on the autistic spectrum and discusses ways that can help to mitigate some of the auditory, visual and proprioceptive distortions so that they are more able to negotiate their way through the non-autistic world.
+This article describes the sensory processing difficulties experienced by autistic children and adults and ways that can help to mitigate some of the auditory, visual and proprioceptive distortions so that they are more able to negotiate their way through the non-autistic world.

 Sensory distortions in autism